 ABA SPEECH is committed to providing equal opportunities in accordance with all applicable laws.
 If you are in need of a disability-related accommodation, please contact firstname.lastname@example.org.
 We will review your request and respond in a timely manner.
 Please note that we will require a minimum of 4 weeks to provide a reasonable accommodation for your request.

-ASHA CE Registry Submission: When you enroll in a course and select to request ASHA CEUs for course completion, ABA Speech will prepare to automatically submit your information to the ASHA CE Registry once completion requirements have been met (i.e. pass all assessments and complete program evaluation).
+ASHA CE Registry Submission: After you complete all pieces of the course, you will be directed to fill out a form regarding ASHA CEUSs.
+Once you fill out the form indicating that you would like your participation reported to ASHA, ABA Speech will prepare to automatically submit your information to the ASHA CE Registry once completion requirements have been met (i.e. pass all assessments and complete program evaluation).
 ABA Speech submits this completion information monthly [on the 15th of the month].
 Please allow three weeks from the submission date by ABA SPEECH for the course and ASHA CEUs to appear on your ASHA transcript.

 Group Pricing: We offer group pricing and can give you a quote for your group.
 Email Rose at email@example.com and let her know the size of your group to request a quote.

 Purchase Orders: We take purchase orders.
 You can pay with a purchase order directly on the site.
 Email firstname.lastname@example.org with any questions about this process.